Governance information for the Combined Authority

 The Combined Authority is committed to providing high-quality services for all members of the public, businesses and organisations.
 The Combined Authority is the accountable body for the Leeds City Region Enterprise Partnership (LEP).

-The Monitoring Officer of the Combined Authority is the Head of Legal and Governance Services, Caroline Allen, who can be reached on email or in writing at:
+The Monitoring Officer of the Combined Authority is the Head of Legal and Governance Services, Caroline Allen.

 40-50 Wellington Street